AdamBien/ping/README.md

-##A WAR Ping For JavaEE 6+ Application Servers
+##A WAR Ping For JavaEE 7 Application Servers

-Tested with GlassFish, TomEE and Wildfly
+Tested with GlassFish, TomEE (JavaEE 6 only) and Wildfly

 ###Installation: